RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_controller.md

 // so we know if we should close it during a Refresh()
 bool _isFileOpen = false;
 ```
-***

-Initialize the Preview Control UI
+## Initialize the preview control UI
---

-Then add the following members to initialize the preview control and to properly dispose of it, e.g. when the preview or the application is closed by the user.
+Next, add the following members to initialize the preview control and dispose of it correctly when the preview or application closes.

 # [C#](#tab/tabid-2)
 ```cs